tylerteichmann/The-Cave/README.md

 ## Usage example

-Starting the application will priint a title screen to the command line that accepts the following commands: start - Starts the game. controls - Displays the controls for the game.
+Starting the application will print a title screen to the command line that accepts the following commands: start - Starts the game. controls - Displays the controls for the game.